SeanJA/drupal-smush.it/README.md

 * json functions
 * curl extension
 * PHP 5 (for exceptions and __construct niceties)
-* bc_math functions for the stats page (everything is stored as bytes which could be a really big number when summed)
+* bcmath functions for the stats page (everything is stored as bytes which could be a really big number when summed)

 Install
 ==